The Maltese Falcon

 The novel is also Dashiell Hammett at his best.
 Every scene is alive, accomplished with a minimum of description, with only action and plain, sharp dialogue.
 Every character is realized without much—or any—background exposition.

-Hammett has the ability to have his characters take actions that surprise the reader, yet immediately seem natural, as if they would have been predictable if only we'd understood them well enough.
+Hammett has the ability to have his characters take actions that surprise the reader, yet immediately seem natural.
+As if they would have been predictable if we'd only understood them well enough.

 With this novel, Hammett established the figure of the jaded private eye firmly in the popular imagination and set the standard that generations of crime writers have ever since tried to reach or surpass.